RIKEN-BCIL/HCPpipelinesNHPmerge/global/templates/NHP_NNP/Mac25Rhesus/README.md

 # Rhesus macaque brain templates - Mac25Rhesus

 ## Data
+ - Rhesus macaque (*Macaca mulatta*; n = 25; age = 10.1+-5.8y; female:male=6:18) MRI scans were obtained from implementation of international intiatives of Non-Human Primate Neuroiamging & Neuroanatomy Project (NHP_NNP).
+ - All the rhesus macaque were housed at the RIKEN Center for Biosystems Dynamics Research (BDR) in Kobe, Japan.
+All procedures were carried out in accordance with protocols approved by the RIKEN Kobe Animal Care and Use Committee.
+ - All the scans were collected as part of a grant to RIKEN BDR Laboratory of Brain Connectomics Imaging (BCIL) from Japan Agency for Medical Research and Development (AMED) Brain/MINDS-beyond project.
+ - T1w and T2w structural MRI was obtained with 0.5mm resolution on Siemens 3T Prisma scanner and Takashima Primate head 24ch multi-array coil.

 ## Creators
  - Takuya Hayashi (RIKEN BDR Brain Connectomics Imaging Lab)